Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: FIR--radio correlation

 The total radio emission is shown in the right-hand panels of Fig.~\ref{fig:maps}.
-The emission of the Milky~Way-mass galaxy is dominated by the disc and a bright bulge that sources magnetically-loaded outflows, which are visible as faint bubbles.\footnote{Note that our modeling starts to break down in CR-driven galactic wind regions, in which the steady-state condition is not fulfilled and because the source function does not any more represent generic CR sources such as SNRs but net gains due to advection.
-This becomes a worse approximation at large distances from sources when the CR electron cooling times significantly deviate from the CR proton cooling time.
-Hence, the exact morphology of the electron spectral density and the radio brightness in the outflow regions are very uncertain and would have to be confirmed in simulations that explicitly follow the electron distribution in space and time \citep{Winner2020}.} On the contrary, the disc is almost invisible in the smaller galaxy at $1.5$~Gyr, which shows instead an X-shaped radio morphology in the outflow region that arises because of the overlap of the cylindrical outflow geometry that is mirrored in the magnetic field distribution and the conical cavities in the CR electron spectrum.
+The emission of the Milky~Way-mass galaxy is dominated by the disc and a bright bulge that sources magnetically-loaded outflows, which are visible as faint bubbles.
+On the contrary, the disc is almost invisible in the smaller galaxy at $1.5$~Gyr, which shows instead an X-shaped radio morphology in the outflow region that arises because of the overlap of the cylindrical outflow geometry that is mirrored in the magnetic field distribution and the conical cavities in the CR electron spectrum.

 In Fig.~\ref{fig:maps2}, we compare face-on and edge-on views of the gas surface mass density and the SFR surface density (left-hand and middle panels).
 The additional CR pressure support inflates the gas discs and thus enhances the gas density above and below the discs.
 By contrast, only gas in a thin disc exceeds the critical gas density necessary to form stars \citep{1998ApJ...498..541K}.
 The larger centrifugal support in the Milky Way-mass galaxy in comparison to the smaller galaxy implies a thinner stellar disc (see the discussion in Section~\ref{sec:mag_sat}).
 Note that the edge-on projection of the gas density yields a maximum gas surface mass density of $\Sigma_\rmn{g}\approx3\times10^9\,\msun~\rmn{kpc}^{-2}$, a factor of 30 larger than the maximum value of the face-on projection.
 This exemplifies the strong dependence of $\Sigma_\rmn{g}$ on galactic inclination in all but the very compact, ultra-luminous infrared galaxies and suggests the choice of a parametrization that is independent of inclination (such as the SFR) for an independent variable to be correlated with the gamma-ray or radio emission.
 We will return to the right-hand panels of Fig.~\ref{fig:maps2} in Section~\ref{sec:local_FRC}.